The GOP establishment’s support for Thad Cochran shows that they just don’t get it… or if they do, they have a funny way of showing it.

 If Cochran somehow pulls out a victory on Tuesday against Chris McDaniel, it will be in large part due to the support of what has become known as the GOP establishment.
 This “establishment,” an all-too slow-fading from relevance group of politicians, pundits and consultants, like the less than fiscally responsible John Feehery, evidently thinks that the key to political victory rests on the backs of future American generations.

 Cochran and Feehery represent everything that is wrong about the Republican Party.
 It is not only that they continue to operate politically in a world that no longer exists, they show open contempt for the people who want nothing more than to do what every generation of American’s has always done, leave future generations of Americans a better place than they found it.
 Rather than recognizing how this attitude of milking the federal cow is destroying the nation, they would have us suck the teat dry to buy votes for political power.

 It is not surprising that such people fail to see the future of their own party.
 They are incapable of even protecting the future for their own children.
 Well, perhaps that is too harsh.
 Their children will probably be taken care of.
 They are on the inside.
 It is your children that they do not care about.

 If, as Einstein said, “insanity is doing the same thing over and over again, expecting a different result,” then the GOP establishment’s support for Cochran is pure insanity — and Mississippi is not even benefiting from the madness.

 Latest posts by J.D.
 Brown (see all)

-- Global Warming smoke and mirrors - September 2, 2014
+- Global warming and the new robber barons - September 24, 2014